Fifty people killed, injured in huge fire at hypermarket in Iraq’s Kut

 Videos on social media showed flames engulfing a five-storey building in Kut overnight, where firefighters were trying to contain the fire.

 The Wasjit province governor Mohammed al-Mayahi said the fire broke out in a hyper market and a restaurant.
-Families were having dinner, shopping when fire broke out, he said.

-Firefighters rescued a number of people and put out fire, the governor added.
+Families were having dinner and shopping he said.
+Firefighters rescued a number of people and put out the fire, the governor added.

 Three days of mourning have been announced and an investigation has been launched.
 Investigation results will be released within 48 hours.